lizhanmit/learning-notes/aws-note/aws-note.md

 ---

+##  API Gateway

+It is used to create, public, maintain, monitor, and secure APIs.

+- Traffic management, authorization, access control, monitoring, and API management.
+- No minimum fees, and startup costs.
+- Pay for how much you use.

+---

 ## Athena

 Amazon Athena is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.